 Frank et al. contended that Canada and the USSR offshore acoustic surveys found low capelin biomasses in the fall of 1991 and 1992 because capelin became non-migratory in the fall of 1990 in Div.
 2J3KL.
 The alternative hypothesis presented in the literature is that the fall acoustic surveys detected a real and sudden decrease in capelin biomass in Div.
 2J3KL in 1990 (e.g., Miller & Lilly 1991, Bakanev 1992, Miller 1992, 1993, 1994, Mowbray 2014), and, while capelin changed their distribution offshore post-1991 [southern shift in distribution (e.g., Miller & Lilly 1991, Miller 1992)], they did not become non-migratory.

 From 1977 to 1992, Canada conducted fall (October) acoustic surveys for capelin in Div.
 2J3K (Fig. 2) (e.g., Miller and Carscadden 1984, Miller and Lilly 1991).
 The fall acoustic surveys targeted the maturing portion of the stock during winter feeding migrations to provide estimates of the size and number of maturing fish being recruited to the fishery the following year (Mowbray 2014).
 The capelin stock in Div.
 2J3K was also acoustically surveyed by the former USSR in November from 1972-1992 although the USSR acoustic survey covered a more restricted geographic area compared to the Canadian acoustic survey as it did not go as far into the inshore area (Bakanev 1992; Fig. 2).
-The USSR fall acoustic surveys were conducted after the Canadian surveys and consistently estimated higher capelin abundances, which may have been due to timing, as capelin cease feeding in November and aggregate into large overwintering shoals (Winters 1995).
+The USSR fall acoustic surveys were conducted later than the Canadian surveys and consistently estimated higher capelin abundances, which may have been due to timing, as capelin cease feeding in November and aggregate into large overwintering shoals (Winters 1995).
 In 1990, the Canadian fall acoustic survey estimated a very low capelin biomass while the USSR acoustic survey estimated the smallest biomass since 1984 (Winters 1995).
 Both the USSR and Canadian acoustic surveys estimated record low biomasses in the fall of 1991 and 1992 (Winters 1995).
 The decrease in capelin biomass in both surveys corresponded with very few capelin surveyed off the coast of Labrador and a southern shift in stock distribution to southern Div.
 3K and northern Div.
 3L (Miller & Lilly 1991, Miller 1992).
 A Canadian expanded fall survey (Div.
 2J3KL) in 1993-94 was conducted to determine if the ‘missing’ capelin could be located.
 However, the expanded fall acoustic survey confirmed the results of the 1991-92 fall surveys of a low capelin biomass offshore and a southern distribution of the stock (Miller 1994, 1995).